Course is available

-Antimicrobial resistance and infection prevention and control
+Prevention of antimicrobial resistance and infection prevention and control

 Antimicrobial resistance (AMR) is a major threat to health and human development, affecting our ability to treat a range of infections.
 Treatments for a growing number of health care-associated infections (HAI) have become less effective in many parts of the world due to increasing incidence of infections becoming resistant to antimicrobials.
-However, a large proportion of these infections can be prevented by implementing infection prevention and control (IPC) measures.
+However, a large proportion of these infections can be easily prevented by implementing infection prevention and control (IPC) measures.

 Self-paced